-But, beyond that superficial understanding, I knew nothing.
+But, beyond that superficial understanding, I know nothing.

-I couldn’t tell you if the country was cheap or inexpensive, what to see, one famous ruin, safety issues, where is popular, how to get around, what their currency or culture is, or anything in between.
+I couldn’t tell you if the country was cheap or inexpensive, what to see, one famous ruin, safety issues, where in the country is popular to visit, how to get around, what their currency or culture is, or anything in between.

-Sri Lanka was a blank slate to me.
+Sri Lanka is a blank slate to me.

 So, before I flew to Dubai two weeks ago, I sat down to plan my trip to this brand-new destination.
 Normally, if I have enough of a basic understanding of a place, I just wing it — I’ve been to neighboring countries, know people, or have read enough to have an idea.
 Sri Lanka required some work.

-Faced with a knowledge gap, here’s what I did to fill it:
+Faced with a knowledge gap, here’s what I did – and you should do – to fill it:

-Second, speaking of blogs, I went searching for them, too.
-Guidebooks are a good foundation, but blogs can fill in a lot of gaps.
-You can find more up-to-date information and off-the-beaten-path destinations, and ask questions of the bloggers.
+Next, I went searching for travel blogs.
+Guidebooks are a good foundation, but blogs can fill in a lot of gaps as you can find more up-to-date information and off-the-beaten-path destinations, and ask questions of the bloggers.
 I searched, read, and searched some more for content and stories that gave me a sense of the destination.
 For reference, these are the blog posts I read:

 - The Cost of Travel in Sri Lanka